-We have audited the accompanying consolidated balance sheets of Virtusa Corporation and subsidiaries as of March 31, 2016 and 2015, and the related consolidated statements of income, comprehensive income, changes in stockholders' equity, and cash flows for each of the years in the three-year period ended March 31, 2016.
-In connection with our audits of the consolidated financial statements, we also have audited financial statement schedule II, Valuation and Qualifying Accounts.
+We have audited the accompanying consolidated balance sheets of Virtusa Corporation and subsidiaries as of March 31, 2017 and 2016, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for each of the years in the three-year period ended March 31, 2017.
+In connection with our audits of consolidated financial statements, we also have audited financial statement schedule II, Valuation and Qualifying Accounts.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.